 Sections 88.16.005 Legislative declaration of policy and intent.
-88.16.010 Board of pilotage commissioners-Created-Chairperson- Members-Terms-Qualifications-Vacancies-Quorum.
-88.16.020 Board of pilotage commissioners-Office-Compensation and travel expenses of members-Employment of person- 00.16.02.5 nel.
+88.16.010 Board of pilotage commissioners-Created-Chairperson- 00.10.010 Members-Terms-Qualifications-Vacancies-Quorum.
+88.16.020 Board of pilotage commissioners-Office-Compensation and travel expenses of members-Employment of person- nel.
 88.16.035 Board of pilotage commissioners-Powers and duties.
-88.16.040 Oaths and subpoenas-Compelling attendance of witnesses- 00 16 050 Contempt.
-88.16.050 Pilotage districts and waters affected.
-88.16.055 Utilities and transportation commission to establish pilotage tariffs for pilotage services-Extra compensation, consider- ation of pilot retirement expenses incurred in prior year- Submission of statutory changes-Report.
-88.16.061 Pilotage account (as amended by 2018 c 107).
-88.16.061 Pilotage account (as amended by 2018 c 297).
+88.16.040 Oaths and subpoenas-Compelling attendance of witnesses- 88.16.050 Contempt.
+Pilotage districts and waters affected.
+88.16.055 Utilities and transportation commission to establish pilotage 00.10.055 tariffs for pilotage services-Extra compensation, consider- ation of pilot retirement expenses incurred in prior year- Submission of statutory changes-Report.
+88.16.061 Pilotage account.
 88.16.070 Vessels exempted and included under chapter-Fee-Penalty.
 88.16.090 Pilot and pilot trainee licenses-Qualifications-Duration- Annual fee-Examinations and evaluations-Training pro- gram and license-Penalty-Reporting requirements.
 88.16.100 Pilots' licenses-Revocation, suspension, etc., of-Reprimand or fine-Other disciplinary actions-Procedure-Judicial review.
 88.16.102 Pilots' licenses-Mandatory termination of.
-88.16.103 Mandatory rest periods for pilots and pilot trainees-Rules- 88.16.105 Assignment refusal-Penalty.
-88.10.103 Size and type of vessels prescribed for newly licensed pilot-Rules.
-88.16.107 Pilots or pilot trainees may testify without sanctions for doing 00.10.107 so.
+88.16.103 Mandatory rest periods for pilots-Rules-Assignment refusal-Training program trips by pilot trainees-Quarterly review.
+88.16.105 Size and type of vessels prescribed for newly licensed pilot- 00.10.100 Rules.
+88.16.107 Pilots or pilot trainees may testify without sanctions for doing so.
 88.16.110 Pilots to file quarterly report-Contents.
-88.16.115 Limiting liability of pilots and any countywide port district in Grays Harbor pilotage district-Deemed in public interest.
-88.16.118 Limited liability of pilots and pilot trainees-Liability of ves- sel, owner, or operator not limited.
+88.16.115 Limiting liability of pilots and any countywide port district in 88.16.118 Grays Harbor pilotage district-Deemed in public interest.
+Limited liability of pilots and pilot trainees-Liability of ves- 00.10.110 sel, owner, or operator not limited.
 88.16.120 Failure to observe pilotage rate-Penalty.
-88.16.130 Unlicensed pilot liable for payment of rates-Penalty for 00 17 122 refusing to employ licensed pilot.
-88.16.133 88.16.135 Deviations from state law-Duty to submit pilot's report.
-88.10.133 Assignment of pilots to vessels-Request that pilot not be assigned-Hearing on request.
-88.16.140 Pilot's lien for compensation.
-88.16.150 General penalty-Civil penalty-Jurisdiction-Disposition of 001101120 fines-Failure to inform of special directions, gross misde- meanor.
-88.16.155 Vessel master to make certification before pilotage service offered-Procedure upon refusal-Rules-Penalties- Exception.
-88.16.160 Severability and short title.
-88.16.170 Oil tankers-Intent and purpose.
-88.16.180 Oil tankers-State licensed pilot required.
-88.16.190 Oil tankers-Restricted waters-Standard safety features 88.16.195 required-Exemptions.
-88.16.200 Oil tankers-Not to exceed speed of escorting tug.
-Vessel designed to carry liquefied natural or petroleum gas to 00.10.200 adhere to oil tanker provisions.
-88.16.250 Board of pilotage commissioners authorized to adopt rules- Grays Harbor pilotage district-Tug escort require- ments/safety measures for certain oil tankers.
+88.16.130 Unlicensed pilot liable for payment of rates-Penalty for refusing to employ licensed pilot.
+88.16.133 Deviations from state law-Duty to submit pilot's report.
+88.16.135 Assignment of pilots to vessels-Request that pilot not be 88.16.140 assigned-Hearing on request.
+88.16.150 Pilot's lien for compensation.
+General penalty-Civil penalty-Jurisdiction-Disposition of 00.10.150 fines-Failure to inform of special directions, gross misde- meanor.
+88.16.155 Vessel master to make certification before pilotage service offered-Procedure upon refusal-Rules-Penalties- 00 16 160 Exception.
+88.16.160 88.16.170 Severability and short title.
+88.16.180 Oil tankers-Intent and purpose.
+Oil tankers-State licensed pilot required.
+88.16.190 Oil tankers-Restricted waters-Requirements.
+88.16.195 Oil tankers-Not to exceed speed of escorting tug.
+88.16.200 Vessel designed to carry liquefied natural or petroleum gas to adhere to oil tanker provisions.
+88.16.250 Board of pilotage commissioners authorized to adopt rules- Grays Harbor pilotage district-Tug escort require- 88.16.260 ments/safety measures for certain oil tankers.
+Board of pilotage commissioners authorized to adopt rules in 55.15.200 consultation with other entities-Tug escorts.
+5 cation of compulsory pilotage provisions in certain of the state waters.

-Unlicensed pilotage: RCW 88.08.060.
+${\it Unlicensed\ pilotage:\ RCW\ 88.08.060}.$

 88.16.005 Legislative declaration of policy and intent.
-The legislature finds and declares that it is the policy of the state of Washington to prevent the loss of human lives, loss of property and vessels, and to protect the marine environment of the state of Washington through the sound application of compulsory pilotage provisions in certain of the state waters.
+The legislature finds and declares that it is the policy of the state of Washington to prevent the loss of human lives, loss of property and vessels, and to protect the marine environment of the state of Washington through the sound appli-